intel/platform-aware-scheduling/gpu-aware-scheduling/docs/usage.md

 A complete example pod yaml is located in [docs/example](./example)

+## Allowlist and Denylist

+You can use POD-annotations in your POD-templates to list the GPU names which you allow, or deny for your deployment.
+The values for the annotations are comma separated value lists of the form "card0,card1,card2", and the names of the annotations are:

+- `gas-allow`
+- `gas-deny`

+Note that the feature is disabled by default.
+You need to enable allowlist and/or denylist via command line flags.

 ## Summary in a chronological order

 - GPU-plugin initcontainer installs an NFD hook which prints labels for you, based on the Intel GPUs it finds